All Episodes

 No sources, no name sources, no evidence whatsoever.

-Now, how stupid and absurd is the allegation.
+Now, how stupid and absurd is the allegation?

 Here it is, 2011, and the media still think that they can convince readers that Republicans are institutional racists.

-Imagine Rick Perry and his family went to a place to hunt in Texas, early 80s, had the N-word in it.
+Imagine Rick Perry and his family went to a place to hunt in Texas, early 80s, had the N-word in it, and that's why they chose it.

-Because they don't like N-words.
+Yeah, because they don't like N-words.

-There are some words that do not basically inspire the kind of negativity like that particular word, and I know that you're refraining from saying that word, so I'm gonna say the word that was on the rock.
+There are some words that do not basically inspire the kind of negativity like that particular word.

 It was the N-word followed by the word head.

-And Herman Cain says it's very insensitive.
+And Herman Kane says, very insensitive.

 And since Governor Perry has been going there for years to hunt, I think it shows a lack of sensitivity for a long time of not taking that word off of that rock and renaming the place.